 For one, you often won’t need a credit check or a home appraisal.
 This can save time and money during the refinancing process.
 You also don’t need a high level of equity to refinance a VA loan.
-This can be helpful if you bought the home recently and want to leverage lower interest rates.Click here to check your eligibility for a VA refinance (Oct 26th, 2021)
+This can be helpful if you bought the home recently and want to leverage lower interest rates.Check your eligibility for a VA refinance.
+Start here (Dec 4th, 2023)

 The VA loan program offers two refinance loan options:

 - VA Streamline Refinance: Allows existing VA borrowers to quickly and affordably reduce their interest rate and monthly payment.